meilisearch/documentation/reference/api/settings.md

 #### Body

-An array of strings containing the attributes that can be used to sort search results at query time.
+An array of strings.
+Each string should be an attribute that exists in the selected index.

 [To learn more about sortable attributes, refer to our dedicated guide.](/learn/advanced/sorting.md)